dustinpfister/blog_posts/_posts/js-array-length.md

     // 4 3 2 1 0
 }
 ```

+There are of course many other ways to remove elements from an array that will result in a decrees of length, however there are also some ways to do so that will not.
+This is of course where things get a little confusing and why it is important to understand the difference between array length and array count.

 ### 1.4 - Setting something to a high index value will set the length of the Array